ropensci/roweb3/content/blog/2026-01-05-year-in-review/index.md

 ## Software peer review: steady growth and shared responsibility

-Throughout 2025, software peer review remained a core activity at rOpenSci completing 25 peer-review.
+Throughout 2025, software peer review remained a core activity at rOpenSci, completing 24 peer reviews.
 We have a continuous flow of new package submissions, approvals, and ongoing reviews, reflecting both the demand for high-quality research software and the commitment of our editors and reviewers.

-New _xx_ packages joined rOpenSci in domains like environmental and climate data, geospatial analysis, linguistics, and statistics.
-Existing packages receive more than _8000_ commits from _290_ unique users, _89_ of them contribute for the first time to rOpenSci!.
+New _20_ packages joined rOpenSci in domains like environmental and climate data, geospatial analysis, linguistics, and statistics.
+Existing packages receive more than _7000_ commits from _239_ unique users, _62_ of them contribute for the first time to rOpenSci!.
 Package maintainers released new versions, showing ongoing maintenance and responsiveness to users.

 Building on last year's commitments, we aimed to further improve the efficiency and usefulness of our software peer review system and explore its potential as a model for other communities.